browserstate/history.js/README.md

 - State data and title will not persist if the page was closed then re-opened, or navigated to another website then back - this is expected/standard functionality
 - State titles will always be applied to the `document.title` if set
 - ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call
-- History.js fixes the following browser bugs:
+- History.js resolves the following browser bugs:
-	- Chrome does not retrieve the correct data when traversing back to the start page
+	- Chrome does not retrieve the correct state data when traversing back to the start page
-	- Safari 5 and Safari iOS 4.2.1 do not fire `onpopstate` on page load or when the hash has changed
+	- Safari 5 and Safari iOS 4.2.1 do not fire the `onpopstate` event on page load or when the hash has changed
+	- MSIE 6 and 7 sometimes do not actually apply hash-changes
+	- Non-Opera HTML4 browsers sometimes fail when the hash is not `urlencoded`
 - HTML4 Browsers on initial page load will have a hash inserted into the url; this is to ensure correct cross-compatibility between HTML4 browsers (as IE will refresh the page if the anchor is lost)
 - Changing the hash of the page causes `onpopstate` to fire; this is expected/standard functionality.
 To ensure correct compatibility between HTML5 and HTML4 browsers the following events have been created:
 	- `window.onstatechange`: this is the same as onpopstate except does not fire for traditional anchors